Paappi Appacha: Plot

 In the meantime, a businessman Manikkunju comes to the village becoming Mathai's rival, creating problems with the Nirappel men and with the intention to spoil their business.
 Annie then receives a marriage proposal.
 Hearing this, Paappi goes to Annie's house who sees him jumping to catch a glimpse of the proceedings.
 Tony Issac, her groom-to-be says he expects a positive response from Annie and leaves.
 Later she gets a call from Tony's mother who verbally abuses her, as her son was allegedly brutally assaulted by Paappi.
 Annie, furious about this, goes to Mathai's house and tells all this.
 She even tells that due to Paappi's behaviour Mollykkutty's marriage will also be disrupted and Paappi will even try to kill Mathai.
 Influenced by Annie's words, Mathai believes that Paappi would not do anything like that.
 Paappi, outrageous about Annie's outburst, goes verbally rough to Annie during a school function and in a fit of rage shouts that he assaulted Tony.
 In a fit of shame and rage, Mathai slaps Paappi and a crack is openly formed in their relation.
 Things get worse when the school is mysteriously burned down and Mathai completely disowns Paappi, thinking he is the culprit, also trying to commit patricide in the process.
 Shashankan, seeing this as a golden opportunity to rip apart the Nirappel family, steps in and joins side with Mathai, apparently putting Paappi out of the good image.
 In a fit of revenge, Paappi tries to shut down Nirappel financial institution now in the hands of Mathai, through a word of mouth on bankruptcy.
 However, Mathai, who instantly sees the picture, turns the tables, by publicly lying that it was Paappi who is legally due to settle the financial deals.
 Unable to handle the sudden turn of events, Paappi and Kuttaappi escape from the scene.
-In the end, Shashankan occupies Paappi's place as Mathai's trustee, much to the shock of Paappi and Kuttaappi.
+In the end, Shashankan occupies Paappi's place as Mathai's trustee, much to the ire of Paappi and Kuttaappi.

 Meanwhile, Annie realises her mistake and feels guilty and responsible for making Paappi and Mathai enemies.
 Paappi is trying to survive on his own, with Kuttaappi by his side, along with attempting to give Mathai a hard time.
 Maria and Mollykkutty still root for Paappi, much to Mathai's dismay.
 Paappi obtains a legal freeze on Mathai's financial deals, rendering Mathai in a financial lockdown.
 Finally, Mathai is forced to sell off Maria's land.
 But Paappi, out of deep love for his mother, foils the plot by having the land designated as archeologically valuable, without its having such value.
 This action renders the land unsellable.